areklaw2/iron-boy/README.md

 # Iron Boy

-A GameBoy emulator, written in rust.
+A GameBoy emulator, written in Rust.

-In my quest to build a GBA emulator in rust, I made a Game Boy emulator in Rust.
+In my quest to build a GBA emulator in Rust, I made a Game Boy emulator in Rust.

 ## To Do